buchanam/progLangFinal/README.md

     - stackm [PushB (I 0), PushB (I 0), While Lt (I 10) [PushB (I 1), MOp Add, SOp Dup, SOp Rot, MOp Add, SOp Swap], SOp Drop]
     - result after running is OK [I 55]

+Both of these examples are already in the stack.hs file and can be fun with the command in ghci "stackm gcdExample" or "stackm sumExample".

 The acceptable commands are shown below
 PushB (I <integer>) -- Pushes an integer onto the stack PushB (S <string>) -- Pushes a string onto the stack